-3 Credits This course gives students the ability to form clay through basic hand building and beginning wheel throwing.
-Student also practice finishing and glazing their work while learning to assess the quality of three-dimensional forms, use basic ceramic tools and machinery, as well as develop processes for creative thinking.
+3 Credits Students learn to form clay through basic to intermediate hand-building techniques and a very brief introduction to wheel throwing.
+Students also practice finishing and glazing their work while learning to assess the quality of three-dimensional forms.
+The development of processes for creative thinking is integral to the course.
 Course Fee.